Explore more blogs

 10 best practices for writing an attention-getting appeal

-Now, let’s dive deeper into what makes a donation letter go from good to great.
-Whether you start from scratch or build off a template, these donation request letter best practices will help your fundraising appeal stand out from the pack.
+Let’s dive into what makes a donation letter go from good to great.
+Whether you’re starting from scratch or building off a template, these donation request letter best practices will help your appeal stand out from the crowd.

-Try to address your donation request letter to decision-makers like the executive director rather than the office manager.
+Address your donation request letter to decision makers—such as the executive director, rather than an office manager.
 If you can’t find the team leads on the company website, check their social media pages to find the right contacts.

-⭐ Pro tip: Avoid using general emails that start with “info@” and find personal emails to send your letter to.
-Oftentimes, these emails flag messages as spam, so your potential donor may never see your message.
+Pro tip: Avoid using general emails that start with “info@” and use personal emails instead.
+Oftentimes, these emails flag messages as spam, so your potential donor may never see your request.

 2. Personalize 🙋🏽♀️

 You can use a template to create a donation request, but you should always—we repeat, always—personalize it.
-Address your letter to an individual, avoiding generic phrases like "To whom it may concern."
-If you’re sending the letter by email, include the person’s name or company in the subject line.
+Avoid generic phrases like "To whom it may concern" and address the recipient by name.
+If you’re sending an email, include the person’s name or company in the subject line for a more personal touch.

-Tone is key to personalization.
-If you’re writing a corporate appeal letter, you’ll want the tone to be more formal.
-If you’re reaching out to friends, family, and other peers with a personal appeal letter, you can be more informal.
-If you use the wrong tone, you’ll alienate some donors, while others will ignore your request altogether.
+💪Pro Tip: Tone is key to personalization.
+If you’re writing a corporate appeal letter, keep the tone formal.
+If you’re reaching out to friends, family, and other peers with a personal appeal letter, use a more casual tone.
+Using the wrong tone can have the unintended effect of alienating supporters.

 Once you know who you’re writing to, figure out what drives them.
-This is key to creating an emotional appeal that will convince them to give to your cause.
-Sometimes you’ll need to use an emotional approach, while other times you’ll need to focus on urgency and speed.
-Play to the driving factor behind your target audience’s motives.
+This is essential for creating a compelling emotional appeal.
+Sometimes you’ll need to evoke emotion, while other times you’ll need to focus on urgency and speed.
+Tailor your message to the driving factors behind your target audience’s motivations.

-When telling your organization’s story, it’s best if you can highlight a specific person or group of people and the impact your organization has had on their life.
+When telling your organization’s story, focus on a specific person or group and the impact your organization has made in their lives.

-If you’re sending the message via email, adding images or even a short video can help bring your cause to life and make it real for your potential donor.
+If you’re sending the message via email, adding images or even a short video can help bring your cause to life and make it more tangible for potential donors.

 What’s in it for your donors?
-Many act like business owners and investors when it comes to giving their money away.
-They want to know that each dollar is going to be used strategically, turned into something valuable, and produce a return on investment.
+Many individuals and businesses treat charitable giving transactionally, meaning they want to know that each donated dollar will be used strategically and produce a return on investment.

-Explain the impact of each gift or commitment level in your appeal letter, describing both the tangible benefits (e.g., soccer equipment and travel costs for 50 kids for the fall season) and intangible benefits (e.g., earning goodwill in the community) of donating to your fundraising efforts.
+In your appeal letter, explain the impact of each gift or commitment level.
+Highlight both the tangible benefits (e.g., soccer equipment and travel costs for 50 kids for the fall season) and intangible benefits (e.g., earning goodwill in the community) of donating to your fundraising efforts.

-This can work wonders—in fact, the folks at NextAfter found that written stories explaining the value of donating increased donations by 560%! 🤯
+This approach can work wonders—in fact, according to a free ebook from NextAfter, written stories explaining the value of donating increased donations by 560%! 🤯

-⭐ Pro tip: After the campaign is over, evaluate to what extent you accomplished your goals or provided the benefits you articulated for donors.
-If so, highlight each win in your donation thank-you letters.
+Pro tip: Once your campaign is complete, evaluate to what extent you accomplished your goals or provided the benefits you articulated for donors.
+If so, highlight each win in your donation thank you letters.

 6. Lean into urgency ⚡

-With so many demands on time and money, some letter recipients—corporations in particular—need to feel a sense of urgency to contribute.
+With so many demands on time and money, some letter recipients—particularly corporations—need to feel a sense of urgency to contribute.

-You can convey urgency by placing a deadline for donations or explaining that the building they’re sponsoring, for example, a temple or a community organizing center, needs to be finished by a certain date.
+Convey urgency by setting a deadline for donations.
+For example, explain that the building they’re sponsoring, such as a temple or a community organizing center, needs to be finished by a specific date.

-You can also make incentives to donate early by offering to match donations for the first week of the campaign.
-Action words like “change,” “fight,” and “act” can also help.
+You can also offer incentives for early donations, like matching donations during the first week of your campaign.
+Using action words like “change,” “fight,” and “act” also helps emphasize the pressing need for donations.

 7. Be direct and concise 📝

-Before you start writing, ask yourself, “What is the goal of this request letter?”
-Are you challenging them to give through a team fundraiser?
-Asking them to donate items for a silent auction?
+Before you begin, remind yourself of the goal of your donation request letter.
+Are you soliciting donations for a team fundraiser?
+Requesting auction prizes for a silent auction?
 Inviting them to an upcoming fundraising event?
 Make the main goal clear in the first few sentences of the letter.

-Ensure your fundraising needs and donation request are both clear and specific.
-For instance, if you want a local business to cover the costs of food and drink for 100 people at your upcoming event, explain why it’s necessary and provide a specific dollar amount.
+Ensure your fundraising needs and donation requests are specific and straightforward.
+For instance, if you want a local business to cover food and drink costs for 100 people at your upcoming event, explain why it’s important and provide a specific dollar amount.

 8. Make it easy to give 🙌

-For direct mail fundraising, make sure the donation landing page where they can give online is clearly marked (bold it!), or add an easily scannable QR code image.
-You can also include a prepaid envelope with suggested donation amounts.
+For direct mail fundraising, clearly mark the donation page where supporters can give online (bold it!), or add a scannable QR code.
+You can also include a prepaid envelope with suggested donation amounts to make giving even easier.

 9. Know when to send 📮

-You can send fundraising appeals and sponsorship letters any time you want, but these kinds of requests tend to be most successful when supporters are in a giving mood, like around the holidays, or when a big story in the news elevates your issue for the public.
+You can send fundraising appeals and sponsorship letters any time you want, but these requests are most successful when supporters are in a giving mood—such as around the holidays, on Giving Tuesday, or when a big story in the news elevates your issue for the public.

 Understanding how your target donors make decisions can also inform when you send fundraising appeal letters.
-That’s where fundraising platforms come in, allowing you to fundraise smarter through donor management tools and trackable links.
-You can see when and how people donate money and adjust your appeals letter schedule and content to best suit your potential donors.
+That’s where fundraising platforms come in, allowing you to raise funds smarter with donor management tools and trackable links.
+View when and how your supporters donate, then adjust your appeal letter schedule and content to best suit your potential donors.

-If you’re sending a donor letter for a campaign, send the first message a few days before the campaign is slated to begin.
-Send a follow-up letter at the halfway point and a final letter a day or two before the campaign ends.
+If you’re sending a donor letter for a campaign, send the first message a few days before the campaign begins.
+Send a follow-up at the halfway point and a final message a day or two before the campaign ends.

 10. Take the next step 👈

-So you’ve sent your donation request letter, and you’re on pins and needles waiting for a response.
-Don’t just sit there and twiddle your thumbs—the job’s not done yet!
+You’ve sent your donation request letter and now you’re on pins and needles waiting for a response.
+But don’t just sit back and wait—the job’s not done yet!

-Send follow-up emails and calls to encourage people who haven’t made a donation yet to get involved.
-And, of course, don’t forget to send thank-you letters to all your donors, so they know how much you appreciate their support.
+Send follow-up emails and make calls to encourage those who haven’t made a donation yet to get involved.
+And, of course, don’t forget to send thank you letters to all your donors, so they know how much you appreciate their support.

 Make requesting donations easy with Givebutter

-Your donation request letters help drive awareness, sponsorships, and monetary contributions toward your campaign.
+Donation request letters are essential for driving awareness, sponsorships, and monetary contributions for your campaign.

-When you integrate your donation solicitation efforts with a platform like Givebutter, you can customize fully branded emails, text messages, and direct mail letters, collect funds with embeddable forms and donate buttons, manage events and auctions, and track all of your donors and contributions all in one place—all for free.
+By integrating your donation solicitation efforts with a platform like Givebutter, you can customize fully branded emails, text messages, and direct mail letters.
+You can also collect funds through embeddable forms and donate buttons, manage fundraising events and auctions, track your donors, and keep contributions all in one place—all for free.

 Ready to raise more for your cause with better donation request letters?
 Create your free Givebutter account and get started today! 💛